-Download a Study onto a CD / DVD / USB
+Download a Study onto a Folder or USB Drive

-To export data from Tricefy (for purposes such as embedding video into a PowerPoint, submitting exams for accreditation, or sharing images for educational engagement), you can download full exams or individual images using the Download Studies feature.
+To export data from Tricefy, you can download full exams or individual images using the Download Studies feature.

-Content will download on your local computer where it is no longer encrypted and secure.
+Content will download on your local computer as a packaged .zip file.

-2. Click the three small dots (ellipse button) in the top right corner and select Download Studies
+- Click the three Action menu (3 vertical dots icon) in the top right corner and select Download Studies

-• Select Yes to create a DICOM directory for your exam
+- Select Yes to create a DICOM directory for your exam (DICOMDIR typicall not needed)

-• Please note that only DICOM data can be anonymized
+- Please note that only DICOM images/cines can be anonymized -- SR and PDFs cannot be anonymized

 Select Begin Download to export the data from Tricefy.
 A message will display while this process takes place.